 If you consume a little caffeine and find it’s not making a difference, increasing this slightly should mean you get the energy boost you’re looking for.

-However, be careful not to let caffeine’s effects disrupt your sleep — it lasts in your system much longer than you think.
+However, be careful not to let caffeine’s effects disrupt your sleep — it can last in your system much longer than you think.
 You can make sure this doesn’t happen by finding out your caffeine cutoff time.
 This is the time of day you should stop drinking coffee to allow your body enough time to metabolize it by bedtime.

 Beware of all sources of caffeine after this time — that includes coffee, black tea, green tea, energy drinks, and chocolate.
 Plus, the caffeine content of decaf coffee is lower, but it’s still there, so you should steer clear of it close to bedtime.